haproxytech/kubernetes-ingress/documentation/README.md

 ##### `scale-server-slots`

   Sets the number of server slots to provision in order for HAProxy to scale dynamically with no reload.
-If this number is greater than available endpoints/addresses, the remaining slots will be disabled (put on stand by) and ready to be used. if this number is lower, the remaining endpoints/addresses will be added after scaling HAProxy backend with a reload.
+If this number is greater than the available endpoints/addresses, the remaining slots will be disabled (put on stand-by) and ready to be used.
+If this number is lower, the remaining endpoints/addresses will be added after scaling the HAProxy backend with a reload.

   Available on:  `configmap`

-  :information_source: Equivalent old annotations are "servers-increment" and "server-slots"
+  :information_source: Equivalent old annotations are `servers-increment` and `server-slots`

 Possible values: